shiotan.blog

 Heathcliff, Wuthering Heights, Chapter 16

-at Youji and he obviously dies at some point, after which Makoto keeps feasting on his corpse.
+This quote maps a bit easier over "The Hunger" because Makoto literally kills Youji in this ending.
+He is haunted by Youji while he is still alive because he does not requite his love.
+Even still, he begins to eat Youji (in Japanese "eating" is a euphemism for sex, just like eating is a common metaphor for [oral] sex in English), but his hunger for Youji does not abate.
+This "eats away" at Youji and he obviously dies at some point, after which Makoto keeps feasting on his corpse.
 Eventually, the body itself is gone and to alleviate his hunger for Youji and the regret over his own actions, Makoto begins to self-destruct (i.e. eat himself).
 His hunger for Youji haunts him until he is no longer the Makoto he was before.

 We can read Zenya's ending as the flip side of Makoto's ending.
 While we get insight into the experience of the person that destroys another during Makoto's route, in Zenya's route we get a glimpse into the experience of the person who is destroyed.
 Zenya serially rapes Youji—taking from his body in a more metaphorical sense, but also not really—and we watch as Youji loses his sense of reality, personal agency, and will to live.
 He is a shell of his former self, waiting and willing for the relationship to end through his death.
 He is content to lose himself while Zenya becomes so empowered by the experience that he embodies the very thing he hates, a slave to his meat parasites.
-And we know once Youji dies that the temporary purpose he's found in making babies
+And we know once Youji dies that the temporary purpose he's found in making "babies" will disappear and his hunger for Youji will haunt him as well.

 Well, I hope that made sense!
 And what of the other endings?
 I'll stop making intertextual comparisons because you probably get it at this point—this shit is heavy and something more often encountered in things like capital "L" literature.
 The remaining three ends are just as representative of deep emotional and interpersonal experiences, but deal more with drifting apart than staying together.

-Youji and Tetsuo are killed by Kitani before they can come together, in part because Youji hesitates but mostly because of the external force driving them apart.
+In "Diving Deep," Youji and Tetsuo are killed by Kitani before they can come together, in part because Youji hesitates but mostly because of the external force driving them apart.
 Many intense, mutual relationships end with this abruptness in real life—people fall out with one another, people are forced apart by sudden life changes or interference from outsiders, people die—but that doesn't diminish the power of the connection that was there, if for a brief moment.
 The two people involved will be drastically changed after relationships with sudden ends—think of death in terms of that tarot card again.

-ending of sweet pool (at least to me), but because it is indicative of the most common and tragic end to some of our deepest interpersonal relationships in life.
+We're concluding this section with "Miracles May," not only because it is the "true" ending of sweet pool (at least to me), but because it is indicative of the most common and tragic end to some of our deepest interpersonal relationships in life.
 Right now is a good time to remind you that while the story of this game lends itself easiest to commentary on romantic relationships, its messaging is also applicable to platonic and familial relationships.

-results in freak outs over the fact that we are indeed aging—that the pop culture of our past is increasingly irrelevant, that our baby cousin who was born after 9/11 is going to college all of a sudden, et cetera.
+So, as myself and fellow young millennials slash old Gen Z cuspers (i.e. the mid- to late 90s babies) have aged up, I've noticed our posts on social media and personal discussions with friends have started to get a little bit meta.
+In many cases, this "getting meta" results in freak outs over the fact that we are indeed aging—that the pop culture of our past is increasingly irrelevant, that our baby cousin who was born after 9/11 is going to college all of a sudden, et cetera.
 But ever so often we hit on deeper shit, like reflecting back on the people we once knew, what they meant to us in the recent past, and why we're not in touch anymore.

-credit roll.
+A few weeks ago, a stray Tumblr post on this subject reached my dash and I couldn't help but think of it as I was driven to tears of my own during the "Miracles May" credit roll.
 I've been trying to find this post for a direct quote for days, but haven't been successful.
 From memory, the post discusses its author's experiences with severe depression and/or a breakup during high school.
 They talk about how on the night of their prom, they holed themselves up in their room and resolved not to attend the event, which for Americans is like the zenith of your mandatory school days.
 One of their friends drove over to their house, comforted them, dolled them up, and took them to prom for a fun evening with friends anyway.

 The author reflects on how much that meant to them at the time and the level of intense care and love that it took for their friend to perform those actions.
 While the bond described in the anecdote might indicate that the two are still friends if not best friends to this day, the post was actually about people who have touched us deeply—even saved us—and how they disappear from our lives as easily as acquaintances or strangers.
 The author was almost in awe that someone so integral to her life just a short time ago was no longer there.
 And this concept is what sweet pool is about on a fundamental level.

-in these two endings is what made everything click for me.
+I feel very blessed to have played "The Red Road" and "Miracles May" back to back because the contrasting attitude to the idea of "forever" or "eternity" in these two endings is what made everything click for me.
 In the former ending, we get the argument that eternity doesn't exist:

-Tetsuo:…You think maybe there's such a thing as forever?
+Tetsuo: "…You think maybe there's such a thing as forever?"

 Forever.
 He could have sworn he'd asked the same thing, once.
 But he couldn't remember.
 His mind, like his body, was melting away.
 Forever.
 Together for all eternity.
 If only it were possible.
 If only their souls could stay together, he'd want for nothing more.

-Youji:… No. There's no such thing.
+Youji: "… No. There's no such thing."

-Tetsuo:… Yeah, you're right.
-Nothing lasts forever.
+Tetsuo: "… Yeah, you're right.
+Nothing lasts forever."

 Forever was merely a fantasy.
 That was why it shone so bright.
 He and Tetsuo… What they'd shared… These things existed only in the moment.
 This moment was more precious than anything.